-When you've had a smartphone for a while it can start to feel slow, and RAM — random access memory, which is where your phone stores its stuff as it's using it — can be part of the problem.
-If your phone doesn't have enough RAM it can struggle, but there are ways to address that.
-You can even create extra RAM without cracking the case or reaching for a soldering iron.
+When you've had a smartphone for a while it can start to feel slow, and RAM — Random Access Memory, which is where your phone stores its stuff as it's using it — can be part of the problem.
+If your phone doesn't have enough RAM, it can struggle, but there are ways to address that.
+To help you, we've put together some tips on how to use RAM more efficiently on Android.

 The problem with RAM is that it isn't always emptied properly, and apps don't always behave.
 Some apps and system processes run when you don't need them to, and others don't clean up after themselves when they quit.
 After a while those issues can produce noticeable results such as slow performance, lagging and stuttering, and the odd crash.

 Like internal storage, RAM is a physical component of your device so you can't just stick more in.
-What you can do, though, is use it more efficiently — or use some clever tricks to create RAM from other kinds of storage.
+What you can do, though, is use it more efficiently.

 Now that you know what RAM is, we'll show you how to preserve it.
 In this first part, we focus on tips for non-rooted devices.
 For those devices you can't magically add more memory, but you can make better use of what you've got.
 As a rule of thumb, the more your phone is doing the more RAM is being used, so if you can reduce what's running you can free up more memory for the tasks that really matter.